 Old Vine certified

-Wolf & Woman Chenin Blanc is a blend of grapes from three different vineyards.
-Two thereof are located in the Paardeberg region, situated in granitic soil, and was planted in 1971 and 1980, respectively.
-The third vineyard is situated north of the town of Malmesbury in red iron-rich soils and was planted in 1981.
+Wolf & Woman Chenin Blanc is a blend of grapes from four different vineyards.
+Three thereof are located in the Paardeberg region, situated in decomposed granite soils, and were planted in 1987, 1980 and 1971, respectively.
+The fourth vineyard is situated north of Malmesbury in red iron-rich soils and was planted in 1981.
 All of the vineyards consist exclusively of dryland bush vines.

-All of the grapes were picked early in the morning, packed in crates and allowed to spend 24 hours in a cold room.
+All of the grapes were picked early in the morning, packed in crates and spent 24 hours in a cold room.
 The following day the grapes were whole bunch pressed, and the juices left to settle overnight.
+No enzymes were used during the settling process.
+After 24 hours, the juice was transferred to a combination of 300L and 500L old oak barrels.
+Natural fermentation was allowed to occur, followed by malolactic fermentation.
+The wine matured for 10 months on the lees before blending and bottling.

-Palate Beautiful fruit density, textured and a balanced acidity
+Palate: Fruit density, textured and a balanced acidity.

-Vineyard This wine is a blend of three different vineyards.
-All of them are dryland bush vines which grow respectively within iron-rich and decomposed granite soils
+Vineyard: This wine is a blend of four different vineyards.
+All of them are dryland bush vines which grow respectively within decompose granite and iron-rich soils.

 TOTAL SULFUR DIOXIDE 90 mg/L